-Translation: Spoken conversation is one of the most fundamental means of information transmission between people.
-How can we leverage the information encoded in both [what words we say]Lexical and [how we say them]Non-lexical to better understand human communication and augment human-machine interaction?
+Translation: Spoken conversation is one of the most fundamental means we have for information transmission.
+How can we make use of information encoded in both [what words we say]Lexical and [how we say them]Non-lexical to better understand human communication and augment human-machine interactions?

 In my spare time, I play, sing, and listen to music.
-I enjoy climbing moutains or rocks (whichever are closer!) and teaching yoga.
+I enjoy climbing moutains and rocks (whichever are closer!) and teaching yoga.

-Before starting my PhD, I worked on several ML research teams in the UK, Denmark, and Germany.
-Check out my resumé for more details.
+Before starting my PhD, I worked on several ML & NLP research teams across the UK, Denmark, and Germany.
+Check out my resumé for more details (updated June 2025).

 BSc (Hons) Cognitive Science, 2018